park-brian/portable-wamp/README.md

 # Launch a shell which has the composer binary in its path
 shell.bat

-# Use composer to create a drupal website under the web/ folder
+# Use composer to create a drupal/legacy-project website under the web/ folder
+# Use instead of drupal/recommended-project to avoid nested web/web/ folder
-rmdir web
+rmdir /S /Q web
-composer create-project drupal/recommended-project web
+composer create-project drupal/legacy-project web

-# The recommended-project template creates the Drupal root under web/web/, so we should set this as the new DocumentRoot.
-# We can do this by uncommenting the following VirtualHost under environment/httpd/conf/extra/httpd-vhosts.conf
-# <VirtualHost *:80>
-#     DocumentRoot "../../web/web"
-#     <Directory "../../web/web">
-#         Options Indexes FollowSymLinks
-#         AllowOverride All
-#         Require all granted
-#     </Directory>
-# </VirtualHost>

 # Next, start the httpd server
 start_httpd.bat